 - Math function syntax defines a new graph trace derived from standard traces using a math function (15 uses).

 - Defining calculators defines a calculation that is computed repeatedly throughout the test, and the results are plotted versus the test time (25 uses).

 Equations are written in standard form, and standard math associativity properties apply.
 For example, (5+3)*2 = 2*(5+3) = 16, but 5+3*2 = 11 and 2*5+3 = 13.

 A suite of standard functions is available, including sin, cos, tan, exp, ln, sqrt, and more.
 You can refer to the appendix for a list of the available functions or check the online Help file.

 You can use report fields as calculation variables by enclosing the desired field name in square brackets.
 For example, [Ch1Accel] displays the channel 1 acceleration.
 The software implements these report fields as variables, and you can use them anywhere in the equation to replace a numerical value.
-The square brackets imply a “PARAM” report field, so you do not need to spell out [PARAM:Ch1Accel], although you can.
+The square brackets imply a “PARAM” report field, so you do not need to spell out [PARAM:Ch1Accel], although you may.

 You can add math traces to nearly any plot and use the plot type to determine the source data.
 For example, on a spectrum plot, the source data is the channel spectra; on the channel waveforms plot, the source data is the raw waveform traces.